WARNING: Minimal effort is an advanced concept and may not be easily understood by those new to slowing down.

 But with practice and determination, even the busiest person can get on the slow path and eventually achieve not muchness.

-Minimal effort has two parts.
-First, it’s a practice of only doing those things that are necessary or enjoyable.
+1. It’s a practice of only doing those things that are necessary or enjoyable.

-If you can achieve the same result with a lot of effort or minimal effort, which would you choose?
+Ask yourself this: If you can achieve the same result with a lot of effort or minimal effort, which would you choose?

 The Institute’s slow-down-one-step-at-a-time position has caused some people to get the wrong end of the stick.